thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/0geGsbQ.png)

-**NOTE:** In PostgreSQL, all databases contain a `public` schema which in turn contains tables, among other things.
+In PostgreSQL, all databases contain a `public` schema which in turn contains tables, among other things.
+The most important thing to note, however, is that there a `movies` table and it has an owner.

 To verify the table was created with the correct columns, run the following command.